Covered in this article

 Choose Petstore component

 For that purpose type petstore in the search bar and you will find it.
 Next click on Choose Petstore API (Node.js) button.
-Upon completion you will see the page to choose one of the 2 available actions in the Petstore component.

 Next you will see the page Choose Credentials where you can either use an existing credential or click on +connect new credentials link to create new credentials.